ktbs/ktbs/doc/source/tutorials/install.rst

 Installing from PyPI
 ~~~~~~~~~~~~~~~~~~~~

-kTBS is available on the PyPI_, the Python Package Index.
+kTBS is available on the `PyPI <https://pypi.python.org/pypi/kTBS>`_,
+the Python Package Index.
 This allows you to easily install the latest stable version::

   pip install ktbs